crina-pungulescu/quincunx/README.md

 ### License

 MIT.
 Use it, remix it, teach it.
-Just keep the Galton quote.
+Keep one cool quotation? ;)